openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 08 / 30
+-   Now while in `Shapeshift` you acquire only the Agility, Fortitude, Might, and Perception attributes of the new form.

 #### 2017 / 08 / 17
 -   Moved Action & Attributes Examples to GM chapter
 -   Add `Sustenance` boon